Pegah-Asadi/Bellabeat-Case-Study/README.md

 5. **Merge Datasets (if Necessary)**

-For advanced analysis across multiple time granularities, we merged datasets using common keys like ID and Date:
+For advanced analysis across multiple time granularities, I merged datasets using common keys like ID and Date:
 ```python
 # Merge on a single key
 merged_data = pd.merge(dataset1, dataset2, on='common_key')